 Examinees who do not pass the ATCBE shall receive a letter informing them of their right to appeal.
-(See appeal procedures, below.)
-No examinee may take the ATCBE more than 3 times in any 12 month period, whether for board certification or state licensure.
-Individual states may have further restrictions regarding re-testing for licensure applicants.
+(See appeal procedures below.)
+No examinee may take the ATCBE more than 3 times in 12 months, whether for board certification or state licensure.
+Individual states may have further restrictions regarding retesting for licensure applicants.